WilliamArnberg/Portfolio/content/articles/ecs_article.md

 ##### Components
 Components are user created [POD](https://learn.microsoft.com/en-us/cpp/cpp/trivial-standard-layout-and-pod-types?view=msvc-170#pod-types) or Non-POD data structures that store data about an entity.
+Tagging entities are as simple as adding an empty component struct to the entity.
+This technique is used because it gives a type safe way of identifying an entity or a group of entities by using the same query system used for normal components.
 #### Component Storage
 Each Component type is stored in a column which consists of a contiguous data buffer, and type-erasure information.
+The type erasure information is needed because the Archetype is storing complex data types that are non POD.

 ```cpp
 class Column